PMH-BC® Exam - Psychiatric-Mental Health Nursing - Board Certified

 Exam Categories: Percentage Distribution

-Online Application:
+1. Online Application:

-Application Submission:
+2. Application Submission:

-Scheduling the Exam:
+3. Scheduling the Exam:

-Preparation:
+4. Preparation:

 PMH-BC Exam Dates and Costs

-Exam Response Options: Multiple-choice format.
+- Exam response options: Multiple-choice format.

-Testing Options: Available at Prometric testing centers.
-Live remote proctoring (LRP) is not available.
+- Testing options: Available at Prometric testing centers.
+Live Remote Proctoring (LRP) is not available.

-Time Allotted: Candidates have 3 hours to complete the exam.
+- Time Allotted: Candidates have 3 hours to complete the exam.

 PMH-BC Exam Proctoring

-PMH-BC Preparation and Resources
+PMH-BC Exam Preparation and Resources

-Topics on Exam: Understand the topics covered in the PMH-BC exam blueprint, which can be found here: Preparation and Resources.
+Topics on Exam: Understand the topics covered in the PMH-BC exam blueprint, which can be found here: PMH-BC Preparation and Resources.

 PMH-BC Certification Renewal